The isomorphism relation of theories with S-DOP in generalized Baire spaces: Preliminaries

 \section{Preliminaries}

-\subsection{Coloured Trees}
+\subsection{Coloured trees}

-Coloured trees have been very useful in the past to reduce $E_{\mu\text{-club}}^\kappa$ to $\cong_T$ for certain $\mu<\kappa$ and $T$ non-classifiable, examples of this can be found in \cite{FHK13}, \cite{HM} and \cite{HK}.
-The trees in \cite{FHK13}, \cite{HM} and \cite{HK} are trees of height $\omega+2$, in this section we will present a variation of these trees that has height $\lambda+2$ for $\lambda$ an uncountable cardinal.
+Coloured trees have been very useful in the past to reduce $E_{\mu\textit{-club}}^\kappa$ to $\cong_T$ for certain $\mu<\kappa$ and $T$ non-classifiable, see \cite{FHK13}, \cite{HM} or \cite{HK}.
+We will present a variation of these trees that has height $\lambda+2$ for $\lambda$ an uncountable cardinal.